-An easy recipe for healthy and gluten free eggplant Parmesan.
+An easy recipe for healthy keto eggplant Parmesan.
 No need for frying!
 This eggplant Parmesan is baked in your oven.

 I love eggplant.
 The fact that it’s healthy is just a nice bonus.
 My mother in law used to make eggplants in tomato sauce.
 She would coat the eggplant slices in batter, fry them, then simmer in tomato sauce.
 It was an exquisite dish, but it required a lot of work, especially the frying part.

-Why I prefer to make baked eggplant parmesan
+Why I prefer to make baked keto eggplant parmesan

 I am a lazy cook.
 There’s no way I am going to fry eggplants.
 So in this eggplant Parmesan recipe, I bake the eggplant instead.
 High heat baking achieves similar results to salting and frying, with much less effort.

 I use almond meal to coat the eggplant Parmesan.
-This keeps the dish gluten free and relatively low carb, but you can certainly use the same amount of breadcrumbs if you prefer.
-It’s best to use coarse almond meal (product link in recipe below) rather than fine almond flour, though if all you have is almond flour, it will work in a pinch.
+This keeps the dish keto and gluten-free.
+It’s best to use coarse almond meal (product link in the recipe card below) rather than fine almond flour.
+But if all you have is almond flour, it will work too.

-What kind of cheese do you use in eggplant parmesan?
+What kind of cheese do you use in keto eggplant parmesan?

 Since it’s an Italian dish, it makes sense to use Italian cheese that melts easily when baked.
 I like to use a combination of mozzarella and Parmesan.

 It depends.
 If you consider it a side dish, serve it with any meat or poultry, such as skin on baked chicken breast or baked meatballs.
-But eggplant Parmesan can easily serve as a substantial and filling main course, in which case you might want to serve it with a simple salad of tossed greens, or perhaps steamed broccoli.
+But this dish can easily serve as a substantial and filling main course.
+In which case you might want to serve it with a simple salad of tossed greens, or perhaps with some steamed broccoli.

 What about leftovers?

 You can keep leftovers in the fridge, in a sealed container, for up to 3 days.
-They actually taste good cold, but you can also reheat them very gently in the microwave on 50% power, or in 350F oven for 10 minutes.
+They actually taste good cold.
+But you can also reheat them very gently in the microwave on 50% power, or in a 350F oven for 10 minutes.